April 4, 2017

 So why was the post-injection wiping important?

-In our series, Faulty Design Created Inherent Risk, Mitragotri (2006) demonstrates through microcinematography the nozzle becomes contaminated through a phenomenon known as splash-back.
+In our series, Faulty Design Created Inherent Risks, Mitragotri (2006) demonstrates through microcinematography the nozzle becomes contaminated through a phenomenon known as splash-back.

 The complete video can be accessed here.